-- 9. Suppose this time we have a cube whose faces are again parallel to the coordinate planes, but only the coordinates of one corner are known.
-Suppose the bottom left back corner has coordinates (1, -3, 2) and that the length of each edge is 7. - (a) What are the coordinates of the other seven corners of the cube? - (b) Use the Perspective Theorem to find the perspective image of each of the eight corners.
-Use a viewing distance of 2 units. - (c) Plot the images you found in the part in the xy plane, on graph paper. - 10.
-For this problem, you will need to print out from the web (or photocopy from a book) a picture of Piero della Francesca's The Flagellation.
-Here is one website that has it:
+- 7. Suppose we have a cube whose faces are again parallel to the coordinate planes, but only the coordinates of one corner are known.
+Suppose the corner that to the viewer appears to be the bottom left frontcorner has coordinates (1, -3, 2) and that the length of each edge is 7. - (a) What are the coordinates of the other seven corners of the cube?